waffelhaus92/Shopping-Cart/README.md

 ## Overview

-The code consists of React components that display a list of products, manage a shopping cart, and handle the checkout process.
+The code consists of React components that display a list of products, manage a shopping cart, and shows a checkout button.
 It also includes functionality to fetch data from an API endpoint to restock products.

 ## Setup